jchang-avtx/automation_test_scripts/Terraform_Scripts/transit_shared_onprem_aws/README.md

 Description
 -----------
-Terraform configuration files to deploy transit network, shared services and simulated OnPrem Network.
+Terraform configuration files to deploy transit network, shared services and simulated OnPrem network.

 What is Shared Services VPC
 ---------------------------
-This VPC is where we deployed aviatrix gateway and with direct connection via encrypteed tunnel to all spoke gateways.
-It is meant to deploy all shared services (i.e. database, web, jenkins, puppet, chef, saltstack, etc.).
+It is specific VPC where an aviatrix gateway been deployed and with direct connection via encrypteed tunnel to all spoke gateways.
+It is meant tobe accessible to all users for the entire transit network topology.
+Shared services like (i.e. database, web, jenkins, puppet, chef, saltstack, etc.) are consolidated for network simplicity.

 What is simulated OnPrem Network
 --------------------------------